simonD3V/EnergyThreshDetection/README.md

-# :signal_strength: BandwidthDetection
+# :signal_strength: BandwidthEstimation

-Signal processing tool to detect the maximum energy threshold of one or more audio files.
+Signal processing tool to estimate the maximum energy threshold of one or more audio files.

 Energy above a certain threshold may be lost due to compression manipulations (typically occurs when converting wav :arrow_right: mp3 :arrow_right: wav).
 This loss can be easily identified for a given sampling rate by examining the maximum frequency obtained for a percentage of the signal energy.